Examples of PK Assays

 Clinical Studies of Antineoplastic Drug Metabolism and Disposition

-Outside of UPCI, the facility's quality and capacity has been recognized through its designation as the central reference analytical and pharmacokinetic modeling resource for phase IV clinical studies of imatinib, nilotinib, dasatinib, and ixabepilone, and its continued serving as the pharmacology core laboratory for NRG (previously the Gynecological Oncology Group) and ALLIANCE (previously the Cancer and Leukemia Group B (CALGB)).
+Outside of Hillman, the facility's quality and capacity has been recognized through its designation as the central reference analytical and pharmacokinetic modeling resource for phase IV clinical studies of imatinib, nilotinib, dasatinib, and ixabepilone, and its continued serving as the pharmacology core laboratory for NRG (previously the Gynecological Oncology Group) and ALLIANCE (previously the Cancer and Leukemia Group B (CALGB)).
 In addition, the CPPF has served as the NCI reference laboratory to support phase I studies involving veliparib and vorinostat, and is currently serving as the reference laboratory for a belinostat hepatic dysfunction study (quantitating benlinostat and 5 metabolites), and a veliparib hepatic and renal dysfunction study (quantitation of veliparib and major metabolite M8).

-The UPCI CPPF serves numerous other medical institutions and pharmaceutical companies.
+The Hillman CPPF serves numerous other medical institutions and pharmaceutical companies.
 Academic partners include Memorial Sloan-Kettering Cancer Institute, Johns Hopkins, City of Hope, and Washington University.
 Industrial partners include Novartis, Bristol Myers-Squibb, Infinity, Millenium, and Spectrum Pharmaceuticals, among others.